 - Gather all of your ingredients.

-- Mix with an electric mixer using a wire whip attachment.
+- Mix with an electric hand mixer or a KitchenAid Stand mixer using a wire whip attachment.
 Start on low and beat until the mixture is combined.
 Gradually, turn the mixer speed up until you reach high speed.

 - Beat until the mixture is light and fluffy.
 This step will take 5 to 10 minutes depending on your mixer.